Dijet Production in Neutral Current and Charged Current Polarized Deep Inelastic Scattering: Results of Polarized NLO Dijet Production

 In this section we present our results for polarized inclusive dijet production at NLO in CC DIS.
 The cut imposed on the jets and the reconstructed lepton kinematics are the same as the ones in the previous section.
 For the $W$ boson we use a mass $M_W = 80.379$ GeV and a decay-width of $\Gamma_W = 2.085$ GeV.
 The values used for the CKM matrix are $|V_{ud}|=0.9737$, $|V_{us}|=0.2245$, $|V_{ub}|=0.00382$, $|V_{cd}|=0.2210$, $|V_{cs}|=0.987$ and $|V_{cb}|=0.041$.

 We start by analyzing unpolarized CC dijet production in the EIC kinematics.
 In Fig. \ref{fig_dist_w_nopol} we present the unpolarized LO and NLO cross sections as a function of the $W$ boson virtuality $Q^2$, $\log_{10}(\xi_2)$, the invariant mass $M_{12}$ and the pseudorapidity difference $\eta^*$.
-The bands shown correspond to the estimation of the theoretical uncertainty, obtained performing the seven-point variation of the factorization and renormalization scales as $\mu_R,\mu_F = [1/2,2]\, \mu_{0}$ (with the additional constrain $1/2\leq\mu_{F}/\mu_{R}\leq2$).
+The bands shown correspond to the estimation of the theoretical uncertainty, obtained by performing the seven-point variation of the factorization and renormalization scales as $\mu_R,\mu_F = [1/2,2]\, \mu_{0}$ (with the additional constraint $1/2\leq\mu_{F}/\mu_{R}\leq2$).
 The lower box in each distribution shows the corresponding K-factor, defined as the ratio to the LO cross section $\sigma_{LO}$, in order to quantify the effect of the higher order corrections.
 To that end, the same NLO sets of PDF were also used for the calculation of the LO distributions.

 As expected, the distributions shown in Fig. \ref{fig_dist_w_nopol} are highly suppressed compared to the NC ones, especially at low $Q^2$, due to the massive boson propagator.
 The propagator suppression also accounts for the shift in the $\xi_2$ distributions to higher momentum fractions, since $Q^2$ and $\xi_2$ are correlated.
 This means that in this case the kinematics limit the probing of small momentum fractions of the initial parton.
-In terms of the structure of higher order corrections, while the NLO distributions show a general reduction of the scale-dependence going to NLO, the corrections are still sizable.
-As mentioned in \cite{Borsa:2020yxh}, the low-$p_T$ cuts imposed to the dijets systems implies that the region $M_{12}>10$ GeV is forbidden at LO and becomes available only from NLO, making the calculation for that region effectively LO, and leading to perturbative instabilities.
+In terms of the structure of higher order corrections, while the NLO distributions show a general reduction of the scale dependence going to NLO, the corrections are still sizable.
+As mentioned in \cite{Borsa:2020yxh}, the minimum-$p_T$ cuts imposed on the dijet systems imply that the regions $M_{12}>10$ GeV and $\xi_2\gtrsim5\times10^{-3}$ are forbidden at LO and become available only from NLO, making the calculation for those regions effectively LO, and leading to perturbative instabilities.
+Since $Q^2$ correlates with $M_{12}$, the slow perturbative convergence is also observed for low-$Q^2$ values.